ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ken in the world atiiuuuLs to 30Gi The in­
 habitants of the globe profess more than 1000
 different religions.
 The number of men is
 about equal to the number of women.
 The